Antlerless Deer Permit

 Super pack license holders must apply to the antlerless deer permit lottery.

 If super pack license holders are awarded a super pack antlerless deer permit through the lottery, they must claim the permit but will not need to pay the fee.
-If the permit recipient does not claim their permit by the deadline, that permit will be forfeited and sold to another person.
+If the permit recipient does not claim their permit by the deadline, that permit will be forfeited.
 If the permit was acquired during the regular lottery drawing and not the super pack drawing, the recipient must pay the fee.

 How do I know if I received a regular lottery antlerless deer permit or a super pack antlerless deer permit?
 Look in the far right "Superpack" column of the lottery results.
 If there is a “Yes”, you received a super pack permit and do NOT need to pay (you still must claim the permit).
 If there is a “No” in the Superpack column, you received an antlerless permit during the regular lottery permit drawing and MUST pay for the permit.